MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 ![dark_glow](Cathodeionization.jpg)

 My build wasn't living upto my mental models of how the physics and circut was supposed to behave.
-To my pleasure however, I was in fact reading voltage fluctuations in the mV, decoupled from the anode (or so I thought at the time).
+To my pleasure however, I was in fact reading voltage fluctuations in the mV, decoupled from the anode*.
 My immediate thought was skepticism, what is this is just random electronic noise I'm reading?
 With the ADC baseline at 1060 refer to 'ADC_Data_Tube_Off' and compare to 'ADC_Data_Tube_On' to compare the fluctuations.
 Below take note of the ADC waveform and fourier transform graphed.
 The data below proves that the noise is from the plasma and not electrical.
 When I initially started sampling in the lo-hz spectrum I detected a plasma peak which lowered in average hz as the tube ran.
 Despite the tube not working as intended, (no positive voltage column) It worked as a functional source of entropy, I ran the the ADC data through an ENT test and received a 7.9, proving randomness and no determinstic electrical switching noise.

 ![FFT](FTTTube1.jpg)